 12 that you do not become sluggish, but imitate those who through faith and patience inherit the promises.
 (NKJV).

 Prayer: My Dear Heavenly Father, thank You for helping me to understand today the nature of pure worship.
-Help me Lord to focus only on You in my worship, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to focus only on the Lord Jesus Christ in my worship, in Jesus’ name.
 Amen.